aurae-runtime/aurae/docs/index.md

 Aurae is on a mission to be the most loved and effective way of managing workloads on a single piece of hardware.
 Our hope is that by bringing a better set of controls to a node, we can unlock brilliant higher order distributed systems in the future.

 Aurae takes ownership of all runtime processes on a single piece of hardware, and provides mTLS encrypted gRPC APIs ([Aurae Standard Library](https://aurae.io/stdlib/)) to manage the processes.
-This ownership enables Aurae to eliminate the complexity related to distributed systems that originate from the traditional assumption that a single user is using a single machine by consolidating critical processes such as logging, monitoring, execution, runtime, security, etc.

 With Aurae [Cells](https://aurae.io/blog/24-10-2022-aurae-cells/) the project offers a way to slice up a system using various isolation strategies for enterprise workloads.

 ### Project Status